happylucylocket/MinionMatch/README.md

 For example, if there are two players, change the 4 to 2 so line 23 becomes `var pool = Executors.newFixedThreadPool(2);`

 ### Server
-1. One device must run the `Server` class before players run the game. if they are also running client set SERVER IP to localhost ip to "127.0.0.1".
+1. One device must run the `Server` class before players run the game. if they are also running client set SERVER IP to localhost ip "127.0.0.1".
 2. The server must share its IP address with other clients on remote machines.
 3. To get the IP address of the device running the server, open the Command Prompt and enter `ipconfig /all`.
 The IP address to use is at IPv4 Address under Wireless LAN adapter Wi-Fi.